far1h/BudgetApp/README.md

 #  Trying Core Data in MV Pattern with SwiftUI

 ## Description
 This project demonstrates how to integrate Core Data into a SwiftUI application using the Model-View (MV) architectural pattern.
 The application allows users to create, read, update, and delete (CRUD) items stored in a Core Data persistent store.
+This example focuses also demonstrates how to use one-to-many relationships and many-to-one relationships in Core Data.

 Steps taken to implement:
 1. Add Core Data model named `BudgetModel` and create an entity named `BudgetCategory` with attributes `title` (Non-optional String), `total` (Non-optional Double), `dateCreated` (Non-optional Date).